Northern theater of the American Revolutionary War after Saratoga: Raiding in the valleys, 1778

 These forces engaged in destructive raids on outlying settlements of New York and Pennsylvania in the Mohawk, Susquehanna, Delaware, and upper Hudson River valleys, known as the Burning of the Valleys.
 These raids aimed to destroy farms and crops and disrupt the flow of supplies to the American forces.
 These operations were primarily under the leadership of John Butler, his son Walter, or under the direction of one of the war chiefs.
 They were supplied by the British in Quebec and sympathetic Loyalist and Indian communities.
 These raids sometimes crossed into the territory of present-day Vermont, territory that was formally claimed by New York but had recently proclaimed independence from New York after many years of dispute.
 The frontier settlers organized militia to defend themselves, and were supported by a few Continental Army Regiments based at Fort Schuyler, Cherry Valley, and the Wyoming Valley (now part of Pennsylvania but then disputed between that state and Connecticut).
 These defenses were largely ineffective at preventing the raiders from acting, but communities were sometimes warned of impending attacks by friendly Oneidas, most of whom sided with the Americans.

-In 1778, Brant recruited a mixed force of Loyalists and Iroquois, and started his frontier raids with an attack on Cobleskill, New York in May 1778, and the Senecas operated in the Susquehanna River valley, driving settlers out of present-day Lycoming County, Pennsylvania in a series of actions that became known as the Big Runaway.
+In 1778, Brant recruited a mixed force of Loyalists and Haudenosaunee, and started his frontier raids with an attack on Cobleskill, New York in May 1778, and the Senecas operated in the Susquehanna River valley, driving settlers out of present-day Lycoming County, Pennsylvania in a series of actions that became known as the Big Runaway.
 The Butlers and Senecas joined forces in early July to attack the Wyoming Valley.
 Although Brant was not present, atrocities claimed to have been committed there contributed to his reputation as a "monster", and the Seneca were outraged at false accusations that they had committed atrocities.

 Brant joined forces with some of Butler's Rangers to attack German Flatts in early September.
 New York authorities responded to Brant's activities by destroying the Indian towns of Unadilla and Onaquaga in October; those towns had been used by Brant and the Butlers as bases of operation.
 Brant, the Butlers and some Senecas joined forces to take revenge by participating in a major attack on Cherry Valley in early November in which as many as 30 non-combatants were slaughtered in the aftermath.
 British forces from the Montreal area led by Major Christopher Carleton raided communities in the upper Hudson River valley in October.